matthew-brett/gitwash/doc/intro.rst

  Introduction
 ==============

-This is a small project to describe a git_ workflow for the |reponame| project.
+This is a small project to describe a git_ / github_ workflow for the nipy_ project.

-There are two different workflows here, for two different ways of working with |reponame|.
+There are several different workflows here, for different ways of working with *nipy*.

-The first way of working we call *latest source user* mode.
-You don't yet think you'll be contributing code, but you want to be able to keep up to date with the latest version of the source code.

-The second is *developer* mode - you think you will probably want to contribute code or patches to |reponame|.

-In fact it turns out that it's fairly easy to switch from a *latest source user* to a *developer* if you need to.
+This is not a comprehensive git_ reference, it's just a workflow for our own project.
+You may well find better or quicker ways of getting stuff done with git_, but these should get you started.

+There are several excellent general git tutorials:

+* `git cheat sheet`_
+* `pro git book`_

 .. include:: links_names.txt
-.. include:: substitutions.txt